pureskill714/ICT2101-Team-P1-6/README.md

     3.2 Delete feature branch once merge to dev branch is completed 3.2.1) OnlY developer lead are able to delete any feature branch.
             3.2.2) git branch -d <feature_name> branch

+ **4)  Issues for bug fixes and other maintenance:**

+    4.1) Issue/bug found in the dev branch, developer will branch out from dev branch and resolved from the specify branch 4.2) Issue/bug found in the feature/UI branch, developer will continue to resolved from that branch.
+    4.3) Only merge back to dev branch once issues have been resolved and approved by the developer lead.
+    4.3) Additonally issue/bug/enhancement found will have to create a new issue 4.3.1) Navigate to Issues tab on Github respo 4.3.2) click on new issue and write meaningful title and comment 4.3.3) Assign the issue to respective developer and to a developer lead (verify and close the issue) 4.3.4) Assign a label depend on the issue type 4.3.5) Click on Submit new issue once all the above field is fill up.
+            4.3.6) Developer can only closed the issue once assigned developer lead commented "Fixed" on the issue.

 ## User Acceptance Test